ellevargas/capstone/product-plan.md

   - Competitors like Hivebrite not only charge, but they don't have a single woman on their team, and that lack of diversity/missing perspective could negatively impact an app's UX and design (particularly for a school like Ada)

   **How Lovelace Fits:**
-  - Lovelace would not only simplify internal communications and provide basic information for visitors, but it is written in a language shared by its alumni and features can be added to it as needed
+  - Lovelace would not only simplify Ada's internal communications and provide basic information for visitors, but it is written in a language shared by its alumni and features can be added to it as needed

 1. __User Personas__: A summary of your main target user group(s).
 What are their key characteristics?
 How do those characteristics factor into project/app/idea?